Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Problem Formulation

 \subsection{Federated Deep Equilibrium Learning}

-Consider a federated learning setting within an edge network consisting of a central server and $n$ edge nodes.
-Each node $i$ owns a dataset of $n_i$ independent and identically distributed (i.i.d.) observations, denoted as $\{(x_{ij}, y_{ij}) \in \gX_i \times \gY_i : j = 1, \ldots, n_i\}$.
-This local dataset represents a crucial piece of the learning puzzle, capturing unique patterns and characteristics inherent to each specific node's region or domain.
-To distill meaningful insights from this data, we introduce a predictive function $f_i: \gX_i \rightarrow \gY_i$, tailored to the unique statistical properties of each node's local data, and a loss function $\ell(f_i(x_{ij}), y_{ij})$ measuring the discrepancy between $f_i(x_{ij})$ and $y_{ij}$.
-The local empirical risk on node $i$, defined as $\gL_i = \frac{1}{n_i} \sum_{j=1}^{n_i} \ell(f_i(x_{ij}), y_{ij})$, reflects how well the model is performing within the individual local context.
-The primary objective is to minimize the global risk, equal to the sum of all local risks.

-Conventional FL approaches, such as FedAvg \citep{fedavg}, learn a global model by averaging the model parameters obtained from edge nodes after local SGD rounds.
-While this method promotes collaboration among nodes, it ignores the intricate of heterogeneous data which leads to suboptimal performance.
-A prominent way to rectify this drawback is through the implementation of partial personalization, where a model decouples into a \emph{representation module} and a \emph{personalized module}.
-The former serves as a collaborative learning ground for edge nodes to acquire a common representation (either linear or non-linear) that captures the shared patterns and regularities across all nodes' data.
-This common learning phase helps maintain a unified and consistent model view.
-On the other hand, the \emph{personalized module} adapts and refines itself to the unique characteristics of each node's local data, thereby enabling better local generalization \citep{fedper, fedrep, knnper}.
+Consider a FL system comprising an aggregation server and $n$ clients.
+Each client $i$ owns a dataset of $n_i$ i.i.d. observations, denoted as $\{(x_{ij}, y_{ij}) \in \gX_i \times \gY_i : j = 1, \ldots, n_i\}$, capturing patterns and characteristics inherent to their domain.
+To distill meaningful insights from this data, we introduce a predictive function $f_i: \gX_i \rightarrow \gY_i$, tailored to the unique statistical properties of client's data, and a loss function $\ell(f_i(x_{ij}), y_{ij})$ measuring the discrepancy between $f_i(x_{ij})$ and $y_{ij}$.
+The local empirical risk on client $i$, defined as $\gL_i = \frac{1}{n_i} \sum_{j=1}^{n_i} \ell(f_i(x_{ij}), y_{ij})$, reflects how well the model is performing within the individual local context.
+The primary objective is to minimize the sum of all local risks.
+Conventional FL approaches, e.g., FedAvg~\citep{fedavg}, learn a shared model by averaging clients' parameters after local stochastic gradient descent (SGD) rounds.
+However, this method does not account for data heterogeneity, which can result in \textit{client drift}.
+One way to address this is partial personalization, where a model is decoupled into a \emph{representation module} and a \emph{personalized module}.
+Clients collaboratively learn a common (linear or non-linear) representation to capture diverse patterns of all data, while further adapting their personalized modules for better local generalization \citep{fedper, fedrep, knnper}.
+An effective representation, however, is often deep with many parameters.
+For example, the representation $r$ illustrated in \Cref{fig:fedrep} consists of $M$ layers implying a high communication cost and $O(M)$ memory complexity during training.
+These costs can prove to be significant barriers, particularly in resource-constrained environments where efficiency is paramount.
+In this work, we concurrently tackle the aforementioned challenges through the utilization of deep equilibrium learning.
+Specifically, for every client $i$, we consider a special predictive function $f_i$ of the following form: